 - 4. The University shall be reimbursed, at a reasonable rate set by the University, for supplies, equipment, facilities and the space used in connection with the outside professional activity, it being understood that University activities shall have priority in the use thereof; and - 5.
-The name of the University or the University letterhead shall not be used in correspondence between a faculty member and his/her client, or in any report he/she may submit, and the name of the University shall not appear in any publicity or commercial presentation of the results of the consulting work nor shall the faculty member represent himself/herself as an agent of the University.
+The name of the University or the University letterhead shall not be used in correspondence between a faculty member and their client, or in any report they may submit, and the name of the University shall not appear in any publicity or commercial presentation of the results of the consulting work nor shall the faculty member represent themselves as an agent of the University.